“Ophelia” (1889) by John William Waterhouse

 “Ophelia” (1889)

-This lovely oil on canvas painting is by the English Pre-Raphaelite artist, John William Waterhouse, from 1889 and is titled “Ophelia”.
+“Ophelia” is a gorgeous oil on canvas painting by the English Pre-Raphaelite artist, John William Waterhouse, from 1889.
 Ophelia is, of course, the potential love interest in Shakespeare’s play, Hamlet.
-She famously goes mad after the death of her father and suffers an untimely death herself after she climbs into a willow tree and a branch breaks, dropping her into a brook in Denmark where she drowns.
+She famously goes mad after the death of her father.
+She suffers an untimely death after climbing up into a willow tree and the branch she is on breaks, dropping her into a brook in Denmark where she drowns.

 Ophelia was a favorite subject for many nineteenth century artists including Richard Redgrave, John Everett Millais, Arthur Hughes, Thomas Francis Dicksee, and of course, John William Waterhouse.

-This particular painting depicts Ophelia lying in a field with a bouquet of freshly picked wildflowers in her hand.
-In Ophelia’s last scene in the play, after she goes crazy, she is handing out flowers and singing, which this painting is likely in reference to.
-The stream which she ends up drowning in is visible in the background.
+In this painting, Waterhouse depicts Ophelia lying in a field with a bouquet of freshly picked wildflowers in her hand.
+This painting is likely a reference to her last scene in Hamlet.
+After Ophelia goes crazy, she is hands out flowers and sings.
+The stream she ends up drowning in is visible in the background.

 Waterhouse was deeply interested in rendering his own interpretations of literary and mythological figures.
 This piece was the painting that Waterhouse submitted to the Royal Academy of Art in order to graduate.